fortierpm/london-interactive-guide/README.md

 ![Location Quiz Example Screenshot](https://i.imgur.com/6VM9DlQ.png)

 ## Guide Level
 Guide levels are global between the map and pin locations.
-Reaching certain levels reveals easter eggs such as two additional map pin locations at the top left corner as shown below.
+Reaching certain levels reveals easter eggs such as two additional map pin locations at the top left corner (as shown below).
 If decide to change your guide, however, the new guide's level is reset.

 ![Global Guide Level System Screenshot](https://i.imgur.com/SZnAYVt.png)